MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 - For performance reasons, don’t use 4K/HD quality pictures. **Total image size shouldn’t exceed 100 KB.**

 ### Best practices for videos
-- Videos are best for first-time users
+- Videos are best for first-time users.
 - Keep videos short and focused on a single step.
 - Overview videos don’t work well generally, because operators may think they’re supposed to do the assembly while they’re watching the overview video.